snrakshith/PyRunner/README.md

-##  A simple Interpreter simmilar to Ipython
+##  A simple Interpreter similar to Ipython

 * User input